-Social justice topic: Recognition of and reconciliation with the history of slavery and Jim Crow at the College
+Social justice sphere: Recognition of and reconciliation with the history of slavery and Jim Crow at the College

 Mission: Campus Pride serves LGBTQ and ally student leaders and campus organizations in the areas of leadership development, support programs and services to create safer, more inclusive LGBTQ-friendly colleges and universities.
 It exists to develop, support and give “voice and action” in building future LGBTQ and ally student leaders.

-Social justice topic: Promotion of rights and inclusivity for members of the LGBTQ communities on college campuses
+Social justice sphere: Promotion of rights and inclusivity for members of the LGBTQ communities on college campuses